Mean field games master equations: from discrete to continuous state space: The case of common noise

+{It then remains to consider \eqref{master:nc} as of the form of \eqref{master:n}, with the new source term being $f + \lambda A_n^*U^n(A_nm)$.} We then deduce using Theorem \ref{thm:estimate} that its conclusion is still satisfied here.
 The rest of the proof is now classical.
 Let us define $\bar{U}^n$ by \be

 \ee where $C$ is a constant given by the use of Theorem \ref{thm:estimate}.
-The sequence $(\bar{U}^n)_{n >0}$ satisfies the assumptions of Ascoli-Arzela Theorem which concludes the proof of the first part of the statement.
-The additional regularity of $V$ is simply obtained by remarking that $U^n$ possesses all this regularity, at the discretized level, uniformly in $n$ and in all the variables.
-Remark that the uniform $C^{2,\alpha}$ estimate can be proved last, by using a representation through characteristics and Theorem \ref{thm:discretehe}. \end{proof}
+The sequence $(\bar{U}^n)_{n >0}$ satisfies the assumptions of Ascoli-Arzelà Theorem which concludes the proof of \eqref{est:1650}.
+To obtain the additional regularity of $V$, let us remark that, from Theorem \ref{thm:estimate}, we know that the previous argument can be adapted to $(\Delta_{\pm}^nU^n)_{n > 0}$.
+Hence we also obtained \eqref{est:1654}. \end{proof}